-One person hospitalized after wreck on I-565 near Jordan Lane
+Driver identified in I-565 wreck near Jordan Lane, 1 injured

+HUNTSVILLE, Ala. — Huntsville Police have identified the driver in a wreck on I-565 that sent one person to the hospital.
+Officials charged 49-year-old Shannon Hubbard with first-degree assault.

-HUNTSVILLE, Ala. — Huntsville Fire and Rescue say one person is in the hospital with serious injuries after a van drove the wrong way on eastbound lanes.
+Police say Hubbard drove his van the wrong way on eastbound lanes.

 Authorities say the vehicle struck a motorcyclist on the interstate near Jordan Lane.
 They believe impaired driving was a factor in the wreck.